AFHEA pathway for doctoral researchers

 What is the AFHEA pathway for doctoral researchers?

 Through the Doctoral and Researcher College, the Academic Development and Enhancement team (ADE) in CQSD supports a selected cohort of doctoral researchers to apply for recognition for their work in teaching and supporting learning, in order to attain AFHEA status: Associate Fellowship of the HEA.

 - an application for selection onto the scheme

-- full participation at three compulsory taught webinars (view dates here)
+- full participation at three compulsory taught sessions (view dates here)

 - school-based support (through a mentor)

 - CQSD ADE support around writing an application

 - submission of an application under the FLAIR scheme which is reviewed by a panel